Southeast Attack Squadron (SAS)

 B. HULL PENETRABILITY

-following hull penetrability test to be able to participate in any IRCWCC
+shall pass the following hull penetrability test to be able to participate in

 The ship to be tested shall be placed on its side.
 One end of a 3/16" (or larger) diameter by 18" long brass tube shall be placed perpendicular to and touching the ship's penetrable hull area at a spot between two ribs.
 A 12" long by 1/8"diameter solid brass rod shall be placed about 1/8" into the brass tube.
 No lubricant of any kind shall be present in the tube or on the rod.
 The rod shall be released and allowed to fall freely through the tube so it strikes the hull material.
 The rod shall penetrate the ship's hull.
 The test shall be repeated up to 4 additional times at other penetrable locations on the ship.
 The rod shall penetrate the hull at 3 different locations out of a maximum of 5 tries.